morningsidehq/shuriken/src/docs/app-documentation.md

 ## Version History

+- v0.3.5: Rearranged layout of Dashboard page and added the user's organization to the subtitle.
+Fixed an issue with the actions page.
 - v0.3.4: Added documentation page.
 - v0.3.3: Fixed runtime error on Public Records page.
 Fixed issue with build and deployment related to middleware and supabase.
 - v0.3.0: Added agency records page, added PDF viewer, added more detailed filtering options.